cpmech/russell/russell_ode/README.md

 ### <a name="hairer-wanner-eq1"></a> Hairer-Wanner Equation (1.1)

 This example corresponds to Fig 1.1 and Fig 1.2 on page 2 of Reference #2.
-See also Eq (1.1) on page 2 of Reference #2.
+The problem is defined in Eq (1.1) on page 2 of Reference #2.

 The system is: